ScriptAlchemist/jot_zettelkasten/zet/reactjs/learn_react/escape_hatches/separating_events_from_effects.md

 }
 ```

-Now lets' say you want to include the number of items in the shopping
+Now let's say you want to include the number of items in the shopping
 cart together with every page visit:

 ```javascript